linuxfingers/nginx-setup/README.md

 # How to set up NGINX on a CentOS Linode

-*Anything in <brackets> replace with your own info, sans brackets.*
+*Anything in brackets replace with your own info*

 # init